teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 # My Current Organizational Toolkit

-I love organizational tools and often try out new applications.
-These are my current favorite tools for research and academic work.
+Life as a grad student is busy, and I rely heavily on organizational tools to help me survive.
+I often try out new applications in effort to optimize my workflow, and I enjoy reading about the tools other people use.

+Below are my current favorite tools for research and academic work.
+I work primarily in OSX, and I care about both the functional and visual aspects of my work environment.
+Since I spend so much time working, I prefer to spend that time using thoughtfully designed tools that are a pleasure rather than a pain to use.

 <br>